Inf0eSec/THM-RootMe/README.md

   **Find a form to upload and get a reverse shell and find the flag.**

 From the gobuster scan we can see this web-server uses php code therefore we need a **php-reverse-shell** to gain a foothold.
-Conducting a quick search on github our good friend the **pentestmonkey** has kindly provided this for us to download already.
+Conducting a quick search on github our good friend the **pentestmonkey** has kindly provided this for us to download already:  https://github.com/pentestmonkey/php-reverse-shell

 ![php reverse shell](https://user-images.githubusercontent.com/100538982/164943135-21d0283f-0bc4-43ab-9100-bd6d2681073d.png)